 No one wants to pay more taxes than they need to.
-A 401(k) helps your business lower its taxable income.
+With a 401(k), businesses can lower their taxable income.
 The IRS outlines two major tax advantages of an employer-sponsored 401(k) plan:

 - Employer contributions are deductible on the employer’s federal income tax return to the extent that the contributions don’t exceed certain limitations described in the Internal Revenue Code.